Sankari Prasad Basu

-Sankari Prasad Basu (21 October 1928 – 6 July 2014, also credited as Sankariprasad Basu) was an Indian scholar, writer and critic who writes mainly in the Bengali language.
-He is a researcher on Swami Vivekananda and his books on the subject include Sahashya Vivekananda and Bandhu Vivekananda.
+Sankari Prasad Basu (21 October 1928 – 6 July 2014, also credited as Sankariprasad Basu) was an Indian scholar, writer and critic who wrote mainly in the Bengali language.
+He was a researcher on Swami Vivekananda and his books on the subject include Sahashya Vivekananda and Bandhu Vivekananda.
 One of his notable publications is his seven-volume research work Vivekananda o Samakalin Bharatbarsha, for which he won the prestigious Sahitya Akademi Award in 1978.

 Biography

 Basu was born on 21 October 1928 in Howrah, West Bengal.
 He was a student at the Howrah Vivekananda Institution.
 He received an M.A. degree from Calcutta University, and later became a professor of Bengali literature there.
 He was appointed the head of the department in 1985, and remained in that position until his retirement in 1993.